"What's up with all the loopholes? Seriously, was this fairy tale written by a lawyer!?"

 - In the Old Norse "Tale of Norna-Gest", an angry norn curses the baby Gest to live no longer than a certain candle.
 A friendly norn extinguishes the candle, and Gest becomes immortal, so long as the candle is kept safe.

-- In Yugioh The Thousand Year Door, the Three Heroes defeat the Shadow Queen and use a curse to prevent her from leaving the Palace of Shadow.
+- The Three Heroes defeat the Shadow Queen and use a curse to prevent her from leaving the Palace of Shadow.
 However, she eventually discovers that should she or anyone working for her (whether the 'anyone' in question wants to or not) defeats the three heirs of the heroes in a fair contest, the curse will be broken.
 However, should a heir of the Three Heroes defeat her, the Queen will die.

 Films — Animated